Onyekachukwu-Nweke/CloudGen-Coding-Assessment/README.md

 6. **Database**: The choice of MySQL as the database engine for the RDS instance is assumed based on the provided Terraform configuration.

-7. **Cost Considerations**: The provided Terraform script sets up infrastructure that may incur costs, such as EC2 instances, load balancer, and RDS instances.
+7. **Cost Considerations**: The provided Terraform script sets up infrastructure that may incur costs, such as EC2 instances, load balancer, elastic ip, nat gateways and RDS instances.
 Cost optimization and monitoring are assumed to be the responsibility of the user.

 ## Infrastructure Overview of our Web Application

 The architecture we are going to set up consists of the following components:

-1. __VPC Internet Gateway:__ AWS Internet Gateway lets a resource in your public subnets that has a public IPv4 or IPv6 address connect to the Internet.
-Resources on the internet can link to resources in your subnet using the accessible IPv4 or IPv6 address.
+1. __VPC Internet Gateway:__ AWS Internet Gateway lets a resource in your public subnets that has a public IP address connect to the Internet.
+Resources on the internet can link to resources in your subnet using the accessible IP address.

-2. __Load Balancer:__ An Elastic Load Balancer (ELB) that distributes incoming traffic across multiple EC2 instances.
+2. __Load Balancer:__ An Elastic Load Balancer (ELB) that distributes incoming traffic across multiple EC2 instances in different subnets.

-3. __Elastic IP Address:__ An Elastic IP address is a static IPv4 address designed for dynamic cloud computing.
-An Elastic IP address is a public IPv4 address, which is reachable from the internet.
-If your instance does not have a public IPv4 address, you can associate an Elastic IP address with your instance to enable communication with the internet.
+3. __Elastic IP Address:__ An Elastic IP address is used to connect to NAT gateways due to instability and enable them to connect to the internet in this infrastructure.

 4. __AWS NAT Gateway:__ NAT Gateway is used to connect instances securely in the private subnet to the internet.